SummaryRead the full fact sheet

 - Assessing your fitness level for an exercise program

 - Monitoring progress on your exercise program

 Exercise programs are popular.
 There are gyms and other fitness providers with many different types of classes, exercise routines and equipment, catering to a wide range of people.

 If you are unfamiliar with what is involved, starting an exercise program can be challenging.
-Talk to a registered exercise professional to find out about the many options available.
+Talk to an AUSactive registered professional to find out about the many options available.

 Health benefits of exercise programs

 An exercise program that is tailored specifically to your needs is a great way to stay physically and mentally fit.
 It also provides additional benefits such as:

 - improved condition of the heart and lungs